Michalis Sarris shared his opinion about past events that is happening now, and that waiting for Cyprus in the near future.

 - You really tried to resign on his way to Moscow?

-- No. This press speculation.
-Everything was different.
-By agreeing to take the post of Minister of Finance, from the beginning I knew that my mission will be very difficult.
-14 March in our hands was a reasonable solution.
-We proposed the confiscation of deposits in the amount of 6,75% and 9,9% in all the banks in Cyprus (including cooperative banks, Hellenic Bank, Bank of Cyprus, Russian Commercial Bank, and others.).
-It would not be easy, but this one was better than what happened in the end.
-I did everything I could, defended what he thought was right.
-But we did not follow this pattern, and I saw no point in staying in office.
-Besides, I did not belong to a political party that won the election, as it was the last time under the government of Tassos Papadopoulos.
-At this time, I came to the ministry as a technocrat rather than a colleague.
-When making decisions, I was guided by economic rather than political considerations.
-And I when I thought that this was the moment in which the government had to take responsibility for the next steps, I resigned.
+- No. This is the conjecture of the press.
+Everything was completely different.
+Agreeing to take the post of Minister of Finance, I knew from the beginning that my mission would be very difficult.
+14 March we had a reasonable solution.
+We proposed the confiscation of deposits in the amount of 6,75% and 9,9% in all banks in Cyprus, without exception (including cooperative banks, Hellenic Bank, Bank of Cyprus, Russian Commercial Bank, etc.).
+It would not be easy, but this option was better than what happened in the end.
+I did everything I could, defended what I thought was right.
+But we did not follow this scheme, and I did not see any reason to stay in office.
+In addition, I did not belong to the political party that won the elections, as it was last time, under the government of Thassos Papadopoulos.
+This time I came to the ministry as a technocrat, not as a colleague.
+When making decisions, I was guided by economic, not political considerations.
+And when I thought that the time had come for the government to take responsibility for the next steps, I resigned.
 "Haircut" for all banks.
-Is this true?
+Is this fair?

 - So, you have supported the idea of a small "haircut" for all investors.
 Many believe that it is unfair for such successful banks, such as, Barclays Bank and the Russian Commercial Bank.
 Indeed, in contrast to the Laiki Bank and Bank of Cyprus, they followed all the rules, worked efficiently, why do they have to pay for the mistakes of others?